Constitution of the Jayhawk Audubon Society

 Section 2.
 The President, with the approval of the Board of Directors, may appoint Special or Task Force Committees whose terms of office will be determined by the length of the assignment to be done.
 These committees may include, but are not limited to, Bird Seed Sales, Book and Feeder Sales, Birdathon, and Eagles Day.

 Section 3.
-Standing Committees of the Society shall be as follows: Conservation, Education, Field Trips, Programs, Publicity, Membership, Finance, Electronic Communications, Newsletter, and Hospitality.
+Standing Committees of the Society shall be as follows: Conservation, Education, Field Trips, Programs, Publicity, Membership, Communications and Outreach, and Newsletter.

 Article VIII: Commitments